ThamasMc/XtremeBalance/README.md

 This project was born from a group project at the Digital Worlds Institute at the University of Florida back in 2017.

 Retroing this project, I'd say one of the things that went best was the concept.
-Something that's _really_ easy to do at any experience level is overcommitment.
+Something that's _really_ easy to do at any experience level is overcommit, games are ***cool*** after all, and we devs always want our games to be as cool as possible!

 The basic concept of Xtreme Balance hindered on a single mechanic that created fun and silly experiences, and something we learned quickly was, _even that_ was difficult to deliver in time when it came to developing the project and managing other course loads.